 By law, you are entitled to a disclosure letter which details why you were rejected, and if you don’t understand it as well as you would like, sit down with your loan officer and ask them to explain it to you.
-Once you know why you were denied, you can improve your chances for your next application with these strategies.
+Once you know why you were denied.

 1. Waiting it Out